anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The `created-on` field contains a standard date/time string following {{!RFC3339}}.

-The `serial-number` field takes the product-serial-number corresponding to the X520SerialNumber field of the IDevID certificate of the pledge.
+The `serial-number` field takes the product-serial-number corresponding to the X520SerialNumber field of the pledge IDevID certificate.

 The `status-type` value defined for BRSKI-PRM Status Query is `bootstrap`.
 This indicates the pledge to provide current status information regarding the bootstrapping status (voucher processing and enrollment of the pledge into the new domain).